huesdrawn/recipes/root vegetables/roasted pumpkin.md

 [1]: http://

-Had a giant pumpking after halloween.

-Recipe name
+Roasted Pumpkin
 ==========
+Had a giant pumpkin after halloween.
+Decided to break it down and use it.

 > Notes:

 + Yield: